Summertime Eating Guide, According to Chinese Medicine

 When weather’s hot, drink plenty of room-temperature or warm liquids.
 (In other words, pass on the iced latte.)

 Might seem strange, but too much cold weakens digestion.
-It can also cause contraction in the body, trapping heat inside.
-Trust your thirst and avoid drinking too much liquid (especially with meals).
+It can also lead to contraction in the body, making you feel hot from the inside.
+Rely on your thirst and quick having too much water or liquids, particularly with meals.

 1. Lean into herbal support to up-level your seasonal game!

 Perhaps more than any other time, the transition between seasons can leave us feeling slightly off kilter.
-This is natural – our bodies and minds want to move toward balance but need a minute to adjust.
+This is natural – our bodies and minds want to drift toward balance but it takes time to adjust.

 Chinese herbal formulas are a fantastic, easy way to smooth the transition and support seasonal alignment: